Welcome to the Meyer Lab in the Biology Department at Boston College.

 We are interested in how bacterial RNA gene regulators evolve.
 This research involves several distinct questions and strategies that all strive to understand the relationships between nucleotide sequence, RNA 3D structure, gene regulatory activity, and organismal fitness and how these properties impact RNA evolution.
 We use a combination of computational and experimental methods that include traditional in vitro biochemistry, microbiology, and high-throughput sequencing techniques.
 Our main model organisms are Escherichia coli, Bacillus subtilis, and Streptococcus pneumoniae.
 Check out our Research page for more detailed project descriptions.

 Our group includes Ph.D. students, research professionals, and postdoctoral scholars in addition to a group of dedicated undergraduate researchers.
 To see more check our People page.
-We are currently looking to expand and welcome new members!
+We welcome new members!

 Opportunities